parmentelat/r2lab-obsolete/imaging/README.md

 There's also `asyncssh` that might come in handy at some point; this would let us create ssh connections, and then sessions inside that (sharing a connection for several purposes), all this in a asynchroneous way; sounds real great e.g. for nepi.
 But another story entirely..

+# TODO

+* outputs
+  * see logging for debug msgs
+  * formalize messages for messages to monitor
+  * more decent monitor
+* imagesaver
+* rename CMC into just plain node ?
+* nicer imaging-list